Trajectron++: Dynamically-Feasible Trajectory Forecasting With Heterogeneous Data: Experiments

-On the nuScenes dataset, we also compare against the following methods: (6) \textit{Convolutional Social Pooling (CSP)} \cite{DeoTrivedi2018}: An LSTM-based approach which explicitly considers a fixed number of movement classes and predicts which of those the modeled agent is likely to take.
-(7) \textit{CAR-Net} \cite{SadeghianLegrosEtAl2018}: An LSTM-based approach which encodes scene context with visual attention.
-(8) \textit{SpAGNN} \cite{CasasGulinoEtAl2019}: A CNN encodes raw LIDAR and semantic map data to produce object detections, from which a Graph Neural Network (GNN) produces probabilistic, interaction-aware trajectories.
+On the nuScenes dataset, the following methods are also compared against: (5) \textit{Convolutional Social Pooling (CSP)} \cite{DeoTrivedi2018}: An LSTM-based approach which explicitly considers a fixed number of movement classes and predicts which of those the modeled agent is likely to take.
+(6) \textit{CAR-Net} \cite{SadeghianLegrosEtAl2018}: An LSTM-based approach which encodes scene context with visual attention.
+(7) \textit{SpAGNN} \cite{CasasGulinoEtAl2019}: A CNN encodes raw LIDAR and semantic map data to produce object detections, from which a Graph Neural Network (GNN) produces probabilistic, interaction-aware trajectories.

-{\bf Evaluation Methodology.} For the ETH and UCY datasets, we evaluate using a leave-one-out strategy, training our model on four datasets and testing it on the held-out fifth, similar to previous works~\cite{AlahiGoelEtAl2016,GuptaJohnsonEtAl2018,IvanovicPavone2019,KosarajuSadeghianEtAl2019,SadeghianKosarajuEtAl2019}.
+{\bf Evaluation Methodology.} For the ETH and UCY datasets, a leave-one-out strategy is used for evaluation, similar to previous works~\cite{AlahiGoelEtAl2016,GuptaJohnsonEtAl2018,IvanovicPavone2019,KosarajuSadeghianEtAl2019,SadeghianKosarajuEtAl2019,ZhaoXuEtAl2019}, where the model is trained on four datasets and evaluated on the held-out fifth.
+An observation length of 8 timesteps (3.2s) and a prediction horizon of 12 timesteps (4.8s) is used for evaluation.
+For the nuScenes dataset, we split off 15\% of the train set for hyperparameter tuning and test on the provided validation set.

-For the nuScenes dataset, there are explicit train, validation, and test splits.
-However, the ground truth test annotations are not public.
-Instead, we use the Megvii 3D object detector and tracker \cite{MEGVII2019}, winner of the 2019 nuScenes 3D Object Detection Challenge \cite{nuTonomy2019}, to obtain tracking annotations on the test set.
-This matches how \emphalgname{} would be used in the real-world, with an object detector, classifier, and tracker providing positions $\mathbf{p}_i^{(t)}$ and semantic labels $S_i$ for each agent.
+Throughout the following, we report the performance of \emphalgname{} in multiple configurations.
+Specifically, \textit{Ours} refers to the base model using only node and edge encoding, trained to predict agent velocities and Euler integrating velocity to produce positions; \textit{Ours}+$\int$ is the base model with dynamics integration, trained to predict control actions and integrating the agent's dynamics with the control actions to produce positions; \textit{Ours}+$\int,M$ additionally includes the map encoding CNN; and \textit{Ours}+$\int,M,\mathbf{y}_\text{R}$ adds the robot future encoder.